 There is very little difference in average temperatures from south to north, however because the inland plateau rises slightly in the northeast.
 Maximum temperatures often exceed 32ºC in the summer, and reach 38ºC in some areas of the far north.

 Frost occurs in high altitudes during the winter months.
-The coldest temperatures have been recorded about 250 kilometers northeast of Cape Town, where the average annual minimum temperature is -6.1º C.
+The coldest temperatures have been recorded about 250 kilometres northeast of Cape Town, where the average annual minimum temperature is -6.1º C.

 Rainfall varies considerably from west to east.
-In the northwest, annual rainfall often remains below 200 millimeters.
-Much of the eastern Highveld receives 500 millimeters to 900 millimeters of rainfall per year; occasionally, rainfall there exceeds 2,000 millimeters.
+In the northwest, annual rainfall often remains below 200 millimetres.
+Much of the eastern Highveld receives 500 millimetres to 900 millimetres of rainfall per year; occasionally, rainfall there exceeds 2,000 millimetres.